jigx-com/jigx-docs-examples/docs/Actions/generate-pdf.md

                 method: create
                 data:
                   # Enter the file name for database storage.
-                  fileName: invoice-1
+                  fileName: invoice
                   date: =$now()
-                  # Use the action instance output to reference the file.
+                # Use the action instance output to reference the file
+                # that is saved in dynamic data files.
+                file:
-                  file: =@ctx.actions.generate-pdf-id.outputs.uri
+                  localPath: =@ctx.actions.generate-pdf-id.outputs.uri
-                # Convert the file from local-URI to data-URI for database storage.
-                conversions:
-                  - property: file
-                    from: local-uri
-                    to: data-uri
             # Third action to share the file via the device's messaging app.
             - type: action.share
               options: